narunlifescience/AlphaPlot/README.md

 | Github      | https://github.com/narunlifescience/AlphaPlot    |
 | Sourceforge | https://sourceforge.net/projects/alphaplot/      |
 | Test builds | http://alphaplot.sourceforge.net/test-build.html |

+# Donate
+AlphaPlot is an open source project that has been made possible due to the generous contributions by community backers.
+If you are interested in supporting this project, please consider becoming a sponsor or becoming a patron https://www.patreon.com/alphaplot

 # Watch the Video
 [![AlphaPlot Plotting Basics](data/screenshots/alphaplot1.png)](http://www.youtube.com/watch?v=U3DE_ObVLeU "AlphaPlot Plotting Basics")